 A lot of this information is readily available on services like Statista, where you will find info about online behavior and the digital marketplace for a specific target market.
 If you wonder about keywords and trends that will help you with your marketing campaign, use Google Trends and Keyword Planner.

 Analyzing the target market for localization is not that difficult

 Once all of this is done, you can start with the actual localization of your content.
-We already covered this in another article, so you can continue reading and find out what to do once you do have a defined target market and group.
+We have already covered this in another article, so you can continue reading and find out what to do once you do have a defined target market and group.